yegor256/blog/_drafts/rate.md

 tags: mgmt
 description:
   How do you know what monthly salary are you worth?
 What factors should be taken into account?
+Here is my criteria.
 keywords:
   - monthly salary
   - programmer salary